bazelbuild/examples/flags-parsing-tutorial/README.md

 ```
 Requirement <b>B</b> is also applicable for cascading `--config(s)`. `DEBUG` should show `flob` as the evaluated value for `--//:wibble`.
 Since `config=bar` does not expand `--//:wobble` and `--//:wubble`, their values should stay the same as defined in `--config=foo`.
 ```
-DEBUG: /my/root/examples/flags-parsing-tutorial/build_defs.bzl:6:10: build setting value for label wibble: flob
+DEBUG: /my/root/examples/flags-parsing-tutorial/build_defs.bzl:6:10: evaluated value for wibble: flob
-DEBUG: /my/root/examples/flags-parsing-tutorial/build_defs.bzl:6:10: build setting value for label wubble: wubble
+DEBUG: /my/root/examples/flags-parsing-tutorial/build_defs.bzl:6:10: evaluated value for wubble: wubble
-DEBUG: /my/root/examples/flags-parsing-tutorial/build_defs.bzl:6:10: build setting value for label wobble: wobble
+DEBUG: /my/root/examples/flags-parsing-tutorial/build_defs.bzl:6:10: evaluated value for wobble: wobble
 ```
-⭐ <b>Tips</b>: Since `--config` is a group of options and it can override explicit options (<b>Example B.2</b>), try to have your explicit options at the end to avoid unintentional overriding.
+⭐ <b>Tips</b>: Since `--config` is a group of options and it can override explicit flags specified on the command line (<b>Example B.2</b>), try to have your explicit options at the end to avoid unintentional overriding.
 In this case, Bazel will show a <b>WARNING</b>.

 <u><b>Example B.5</b></u>

 ❗❗❗ As mentioned above, there is an outstanding [bug](https://github.com/bazelbuild/bazel/issues/13603).
-Currently, users cannot override options associated with a `--config` via an explicit flag the command line
+Currently, users cannot override Starlark flags expanded by a `--config` via an explicit flag on the command line
 ```
 bazel --bazelrc=./bazelrc build --config=foo --//:wibble=flob :wibble
 ```
 DEBUG should show `flob` for `--//:wibble` per requirement <b>A</b>, but instead `wibble` is shown.
 ```
-DEBUG: /Users/aranguyen/examples/flags-parsing-tutorial/build_defs.bzl:6:10: build setting value for label wibble: wibble
+DEBUG: /Users/aranguyen/examples/flags-parsing-tutorial/build_defs.bzl:6:10: evaluated value for wibble: wibble
 ```
 ### C. Within bazelrc file, precedence depends on specificity which is defined by inheritance ###
-Commands such as test and release inherit options from build.
+Commands such as test and release inherit flags from build.
 The inheriting command is said to be more specific and thus takes precedence.
 ```
 # -c is resolved to opt, and --//:wibble resolves to flob.
 bazel --bazelrc=./bazelrc test --config=baz :wibble --announce_rc